PickNikRobotics/deep_grasp_demo/README.md

 ## Camera View Point
 Initially, the camera is setup to view the cylinder from the side of the robot.
-It is useful especially for Dex-Net to place the camera in an overhead position above the object.
+It is useful particularly for Dex-Net to place the camera in an overhead position above the object.
 To change the camera view point there are a few files to modify.
-You can move the camera to a pre-set overhead position or follow the general format to create a new position.
+You can move the camera to a preset overhead position or follow the general format to create a new position.

 First, modify the camera or the panda + camera urdf.